lroudge/technical-use-case/test-log.md

 Obviously a lot of things could be added to this use case, here are a few off the top of my head:

+* Add tests (unit, snapshots...).
+I am not used to testing Next.js apps as of today...
 * Select multiple jobs to display at the same time, each with their own bar, to compare stats between them
 * Calculate more stats, and maybe add the possibility to choose the percentiles to display
 * Make it more responsive, more accessible and better looking :smile: